 As beautiful and entertaining as Chiang Mai is, one thing we sorely miss is having a beach nearby.
 So when we’ve needed a sand and sun fix, we’ve gone to Koh Chang.
 If anyone else finds themselves in need of beach time, here’s a comprehensive guide on how to get from Chiang Mai to Koh Chang on a variety of budgets.

 Koh Chang (pronounced Gaw Chahng) doesn’t seem to pop up on travel itineraries nearly as much as islands like Koh Samui or Koh Phi Phi (Gaw Pee Pee).
-It’s one of Thailand’s larger islands on the eastern banks of the Gulf of Thailand and one of the closest islands to Chiang Mai.
-We think it’s an amazing place to visit even though it doesn’t get as much attention as its sister islands further south.
+It’s one of Thailand’s larger islands on the eastern banks of the Gulf of Thailand.
+It happens to also be one of the closest islands to Chiang Mai.
+We think it’s an amazing place to visit even though it doesn’t get as much attention as the islands further south do.

-There are several ways to get from Chiang Mai to Koh Chang, but we’ve broken it down into three tiers based on
+There are several ways to get from Chiang Mai to Koh Chang.
+We’ve broken it down into three tiers based on

 how much sitting there is how much it costs.
 It’s possible to make the trip in as little as seven hours or nearly twenty.
 Up to you!